KingsMentor/Phrase/README.md

 ```
 ![actionlabel sample](https://github.com/KingsMentor/Phrase/blob/master/imgs/actionlabel.png)

-* `resultActionLabel` - this defines the actiontext the user sees when a content has been translated.
-In the sample application, It gives credit to the translation engine used but this can also be customised.
+3. `resultActionLabel` - this defines the actiontext users see when a content has been translated.
+In the sample application, it gives credit to the translation engine used but this can also be customised.
 Credit can be hidden by passing `BEHAVIOR_HIDE_CREDIT_SIGNATURE` in `behaviorFlags`.
 ```kotlin
 options{
     resultActionLabel = { phraseTranslation ->